-Discrete tones occurring at any frequency within the one-third-octave bands having centre frequencies from 100 Hz to 10 000 Hz can be evaluated by the procedures in this annex (i.e., discrete tones between 89,1 Hz and 11 220 Hz) inclusive, referred to the discrete tone frequency range of interest, hereafter).
+The application of this Annex is optional and arbitrarily additional to the requirements of Clause 8.
+However, when applied, discrete tones occurring at any frequency within the one-third-octave bands having centre frequencies from 100 Hz to 10 000 Hz (i.e., discrete tones between 89,1 Hz and 11 220 Hz) shall be evaluated by either of the two methods in this Annex.